pr0g/cmake-examples/README.md

 ### CONFIG

-You'll notice all of the `find_package` commands include the `CONFIG` keyword after the package name (and `REQUIRED`).
+You'll notice all the `find_package` commands include the `CONFIG` keyword after the package name (and `REQUIRED`).
 This is to let CMake know we're explicitly using a CMake `<package>-config.cmake` file and not a FindModule command (all these examples use the more modern config approach so including `CONFIG` in the `find_package` command should be preferred).

 ### DEBUG_POSTFIX